 Financial Aid for Summer Programs

-In addition to having a processed FAFSA on file, you must complete a CU-Boulder Summer Application, available on the Office of Financial Aid website.
+In addition to having a processed FAFSA on file, you must complete a CU-Boulder Summer Application (see the Office of Financial Aid website).
 To be eligible for federal aid, you must be enrolled at least half time (6 credit hours).
 This can be a combination of Maymester, study abroad and regular CU summer session courses.

 You are eligible for summer aid only to the extent that you have not reached your annual aid limits during the previous fall and spring semesters and provided you meet all other eligibility requirements.
 If you borrow the maximum amount of student loans during the fall and spring semesters, you may be eligible for alternative loans, and additional Parent Plus loans.

 Financial Aid gets applied to your CU account as it usually does each semester, but be aware that there are a number of costs that need to be covered before your financial aid becomes available.
 These include your $550 deposit to the CU Study Abroad office, airline tickets, vaccinations and passport, and possible program provider application fees ranging from $30 to $60 and program provider deposits ranging from $200 to $500.It is also recommended that students authorize their Financial Aid to pay all university charges.
 More information and instructions to authorize this can be found on the following website: Financial Aid & Title IV